Achievable logoAchievable logo

 Lifetime Disability Benefit

-A provision in some disability income policies to recoup lost wages for the term of disability or remainder of insured’s life in case of permanent disability.
+A provision in some disability income policies to recoup lost wages for the term of disability or the remainder of the insured’s life in case of permanent disability.

 Malingering

-Prolonging a disability in order to collect greater insurance benefits.
+Intentionally faking, exaggerating, or prolonging an illness or disability in order to collect insurance benefits.

 Partial Disability